Best e-bikes for RVs: Matching the perfect ride to your travel style this Christmas

 The verdict

 Choosing the right e-bike can transform your trip from “stuck at camp” to “exploring everywhere.”
-If space is your biggest enemy, the Compact Hybrid is a marvel of engineering.
-For those wanting to replace the car, the Kathmandu is hard to beat.
-But if you simply want the most comfortable, easy-to-ride option for cruising the caravan park and local shops, the Supreme Hybrid gets our vote.
+For those wanting to replace the car for daily errands, the Touring Hybrid Pro is hard to beat.
+If you want maximum range and comfort for big days out, the Kathmandu Hybrid ONE is the ultimate tourer.
+And for the adventurous souls heading off-road, the Stereo Hybrid gets our vote.

 Caravan bike racks: 5 things to consider when fitting them